dr3jitsu/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 WHERE side = 'BUY'
 GROUP BY symbol
 ```
-11. Check the result by running query to the total_stock_purchased table.
+11. Add Flink Statement windows by click (+).
+Check the result by running query to the total_stock_purchased table.
 ```sql
 select * from total_stock_purchased;
 ```